cameronmclean/labpatterns/notebook.md

 Next - created data schema using MySQLWorkbench
 ###### Because I have heard it is eaiser to do this then import it via `inspectdb` rather than build the model in Django first...
+NOTE:
 - foreign key constraints must have a unique name
 - used `<tablename><column_name>_fk` syntax to name the constraint so the generated SQL looks something like

 ```
 -- -----------------------------------------------------
 -- Table `mydb`.`force`